 Using Transvault for your Google migration will make moving your legacy email archives into Google’s cloud or email archiving platform (Google Apps Vault) both efficient and comprehensive.

-Our Google migrations are designed to migrate email content from myriad on-premise archive platforms directly into the Google cloud.
-Our solutions will carry out extensive analysis of your current legacy archive platform and provide you and us with the information required to perform a fully audited and selective migration into Google.
+Our Google email archive migrations are designed to move email content from a myriad of on-premises archive platforms directly into the Google Cloud Platform (GCP).
+We will carry out extensive analysis of your current legacy archive platform and provide you and us with the information required to perform a fully audited and selective migration into Google.

 Start your Google migration – contact us today